nullset/iripo/IMPROVEMENTS.md

   - Called on every mutation for all selectors
   - Could be expensive with many selectors/elements
   - Consider more targeted queries or caching strategies

-- [ ] **Code Quality**: Add JSDoc or TypeScript definitions
-  - No type information for users
-  - Improves IDE autocomplete and documentation

 ---